DevExpress-Examples/blazor-grid-and-report-viewer-integrate-ai-assistant/README.md

 }
 ```

-A new [`TabModel`](https://docs.devexpress.com/XtraReports/DevExpress.Blazor.Reporting.Models.TabModel._members) object is added to the list of tabs.
-The [`UserAssistantTabContentModel`](https://github.com/DevExpress-Examples/blazor-grid-and-report-viewer-integrate-ai-assistant/blob/24.2.3%2B/CS/DevExpress.AI.Samples.Blazor/Models/UserAssistantTabContentModel.cs#L6) class implements the [`ITabContentModel`](https://docs.devexpress.com/XtraReports/DevExpress.Blazor.Reporting.Models.ITabContentModel) interface which defines the logic used to determine when the AI Assistant tab is displayed.
-The AI Assistant tab is only displayed when the report is initialized and contains at least one page.
+A new [`TabModel`](https://docs.devexpress.com/XtraReports/DevExpress.Blazor.Reporting.Models.TabModel._members) object is added to tab list.
+The [`UserAssistantTabContentModel`](https://github.com/DevExpress-Examples/blazor-grid-and-report-viewer-integrate-ai-assistant/blob/24.2.3%2B/CS/DevExpress.AI.Samples.Blazor/Models/UserAssistantTabContentModel.cs#L6) class implements the [`ITabContentModel`](https://docs.devexpress.com/XtraReports/DevExpress.Blazor.Reporting.Models.ITabContentModel) interface that specifies AI Assistant tab visibility.
+The tab is only visible when the report is initialized and contains at least one page.

-The `TabTemplate` property specifies the content of the tab.
+The `TabTemplate` property specifies the tab content.
 It dynamically renders an `DxAIChat` component inside the tab and passes the `ContentModel` as a parameter to control the tab's content.

-The content fot the AI Assistant tab is defined in the [AITabRenderer.razor](./DevExpress.AI.Samples.Blazor/Components/Reporting/AITabRenderer.razor) file:
+The content for the AI Assistant tab is defined in the following file: [AITabRenderer.razor](./DevExpress.AI.Samples.Blazor/Components/Reporting/AITabRenderer.razor).

 ```razor
 @using DevExpress.AI.Samples.Blazor.Models